 Process of Making a Cerebral Palsy Claim

-Making a cerebral palsy claims as a result of medical negligence * differed from other personal injury claims * in that is not assessed by the Injuries Board.
+Making cerebral palsy claims as a result of medical negligence * differ from other personal injury claims * in that is not assessed by the Injuries Board.
 This means that the claim must be made through the courts and to do this you will need to speak with a cerebral palsy / medical negligence solicitor to make sure you take the right steps forward.

 The time in which you bring a claim forward is an important factor to take into consideration.
-A person has two years following the date of the injury, or two years following the date of knowledge of the injury to make a claim.
+A person has two years following the date of the injury or two years following the date of knowledge of the injury to make a claim.

 For birth related injuries, like cerebral palsy, to a child caused by medical negligence the date of the injury will be deemed to be the child’s date of birth.
-In cases where the injured party is a child, the two year time limit for making a claim doesn’t begin until the child turns 18 years of age.
+In cases where the injured party is a child, the two-year time limit for making a claim doesn’t begin until the child turns 18 years of age.
 In the meantime, a parent can make a cerebral palsy claim on the child’s behalf if they wish to do so.